-It can be an issue with stuttering and muteness which are some of the examples, So make sure your email has the touch which goes beyond the phone call, such as contact form, email, and live chatbox.
+It can be an issue with stuttering and muteness, which are some of examples, So make sure your email has the touch which goes beyond the phone call, such as contact form, email, and live chatbox.

 To those people who have visual problems, it can be vision loss or sensitivity to color or brightness.

-Also, the font sizes are large enough for keeping the reading easy.
+Also, the font sizes are large enough to keep the reading easy.

 What Are The Tips For Improving The Email Accessibility?